-Automated Meter Reading (AMR) is just one of the many ways that we are improving the quality of your water and delivery service.
-If you have any questions about AMR, please contact us via email or phone at 541-504-2000 anytime during regular business hours.
+Automated Meter Infrastructure (AMI) is just one of the many ways that we are improving the quality of your water and delivery service.
+If you have any questions about AMI, please contact us via email or phone at 541-504-2000 anytime during regular business hours.

 - Near real-time data retrieval

 - Accurate meter readings